twinkling0306/twinkling0306/README.md

-# twinkling-s-resume
+# twinkling0306
-That is how i introduction myself.
+That is the way I introduce myself, no other reason for it.